OpenSourceEconomics/econ-project-templates/docs/src/r_organisation.rst

         * *wscript* is the main entry point for the instructions we give to Waf.
         * *.mywaflib* contains Waf's internals.

-The contents of both the *root/bld/out* and the *root/src* directories directly follow the steps of the analysis from the :ref:`workflow <workflow>` section (you can usually ignore the *ro../../../bld* directory, except when you need to take a look at LaTeX log-files).
+The contents of both the *root/bld/out* and the *root/src* directories directly follow the steps of the analysis from the :ref:`workflow <rworkflow>` section (you can usually ignore the *ro../../../bld* directory, except when you need to take a look at LaTeX log-files).

 The idea is that everything that needs to be run during the, say, **analysis** step, is specified in *root/src/analysis* and all its output is placed in *root/bld/out/analysis*.